aszczep1/Fantasy_Football_Project/README.md

  _Collected by: Alex Szczepanski_
 This data sought to pull the height, weight, college, high school, high school state, place of birth, draft team, draft number/round, draft year, and birthday of every player in the dataset.

 The data was collected using Selenium and BeautifulSoup in Python.
-The code used for this can be found [here].
+The code used for this can be found [here](./Scrape_Info/Clean_Scraping_File.ipynb).

 Source:  https://www.pro-football-reference.com/